chriscdn/RHManagedObject/readme.md

 }
 ```

 The library also contains a singleton class called `RHManagedObjectContextManager`, which contains the Core Data boilerplate code that's normally found in the AppDelegate.
 It also handles the managed object contexts among the different threads, and the merging of contexts when saving.
-You can probably ignore this class since it's primarily used internally by the library.
+You'll likely never need to use this class directly.

 Lastly, the library also contains code to populate the store on first launch.
 This was motivated by the [CoreDataBooks example](http://developer.apple.com/library/ios/#samplecode/CoreDataBooks/Introduction/Intro.html), so all you have to do is copy the sqlite file generated by the simulator into your project.
 The library takes care of the rest.